Tempo logotype

 What is Tempo's strength vs Dotwork?

-Dotwork lives at the intent layer.
-Tempo lives at the execution layer.
-The whole suite runs inside Jira – where delivery happens, where time gets logged, and where finance can actually trace dollars to work.
+Dotwork captures the decisions.
+Tempo governs whether they get carried out.
+The whole suite runs inside Jira, where delivery happens, where time gets logged, and where finance can trace dollars back to the work.

 • Jira-native architecture with Jira as the system of record – no separate product to adopt alongside delivery tools

-• Full execution governance: Tempo Structure PPM in the Tempo SPM suite, Tempo Timesheets (with Rovo agents), Tempo Capacity Planner, and Tempo Financial Manager
+• Full execution governance: Tempo Structure PPM in the Tempo SPM suite, Timesheets, Capacity Planner, and Financial Manager, with Structure PPM scaling to large multi-project portfolios in Jira

-• CapEx/OpEx accounts, labor cost, and budget vs. actuals as native capabilities
+• CapEx/OpEx accounts, labor cost, budget vs. actuals, revenue and cost forecasting, and project and portfolio profitability as native capabilities

-• Modular adoption: Start with Tempo Timesheets.
-Add Tempo Financial Manager when finance asks for CapEx reporting.
-Add Capacity Planner when planning conversations need real numbers, not headcount estimates.
+• Modular adoption: Start with Structure or Timesheets.
+Add Financial Manager when finance asks for CapEx reporting.
+Add Capacity Planner for better-informed planning conversations.

 • Atlassian Marketplace authority with Fortune 500 references

-• Enterprise compliance: SOC 2 Type 2 and ISO 27001/27701, with GDPR and CCPA covered via standard DPA.
+• Enterprise compliance: SOC 1, SOC 2 Type 2, ISO 27001/27701, and PCI DSS, plus CSA STAR Level 1, DORA alignment, and a VPAT, with GDPR and CCPA covered via standard DPA.
 (These certifications and Rovo apply to Tempo Cloud; Tempo Data Center has a separate compliance posture.)

 Ideal customer for each tool